DaniloMartinz/my-warehouse/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev

 # build for production and launch server
+$ npm run test

+# build for production and launch server
 $ npm run build